 Using the Opportunity Summary for Go/No-Go Meetings

-When you review the specifics of an opportunity, you'll need to think through the resources it will take to respond to the opportunity (people, time, money, skills).
+When you review the specifics of an opportunity, you'll need to think through what resources it will be needed to respond to the opportunity (people, time, money, skills).
 If the opportunity costs are too high, or if the opportunity isn't a good match with your organization's interests or direction, you can stop there and eliminate the opportunity from further consideration.
 You may decide not to follow the funder anymore, or maybe you'll choose to keep an eye out for future opportunities released by the funder that might be a better fit.